siemens/cmp-test-suite/readme.md

    - on Windows with Powershell: `.\venv-cmp-tests\Scripts\Activate.ps1`
 3. Install the dependencies: `pip install -r requirements.txt`

+Note: If WSL 2.0 is being used, run the following commands to fix the python3-venv error:

+1. `sudo apt update`
+2. `sudo apt-get install libpython3-dev`
+3. `sudo apt-get install python3-venv`

 # Usage
 1. Run `robot tests` to execute all the tests in the `tests/` directory.
 2. Explore `report.html` to see the results.